BradleyCulley/bradleyculley.github.io/_posts/2023-02-17-broken-solved-and-unsolved.md

         </p>
     </li>
     <li>
-        <h3>Relatedly: how to make people be good</h3>
+        <h3>How to make people be good</h3>
-        Fixing classism, solipsism, the abuse of power, etc.
+        Fixing classism, solipsism, the abuse of power, etc.<br/>
         Mountains of human effort over the millennia.
-Countless moral systems.
-Still unsolved.
+Countless moral systems.<br/>
-        Maybe we just have more chimpanzee than bonobo in us.
+        Maybe we're just more chimpanzee than bonobo.<br/>
     </li>
     <li>
         <h3>The Watchmaker Problem</h3>
         A watch is made by a watchmaker.
-The universe exists, so what created the universe?
+The universe exists, so what created the universe?<br/>
         Why is there something rather than nothing?
-How could something come from nothing?
+How could something come from nothing?<br/>
         The Big Bang is not an answer, by the way.
-The Big Bang just moves the problem.
+The Big Bang just moves the problem.<br/>
-        Nobody knows what caused the big bang, where the energy present at the start of the universe came from.
+        Nobody knows what caused the big bang, where the energy present at the start of the universe came from.<br/>
         Scientists don't know.
 Nobody knows.
     </li>
 <ul>